-In order to bring you this list of the best patient lifts (manual and hydraulic), we tested for safety, models that can support at least 220 lbs, and lastly, those that work for patients with a wide range of heights and mobility requirements.
+In order to bring you this list of the best patient lifts (manual and hydraulic), we researched for safety, models that can support at least 220 lbs, and lastly, those that work for patients with a wide range of heights and mobility requirements.

 Our top pick, the Lumex Stand Assist lift, is a secure and comfortable sit-to-stand lift that also offers secure mobility assistance and is a stand out choice among patient lifting devices for home or outpatient use.
 Keep reading to learn more about our top picks and other health and wellness products.